mola-T/signal/README.md

 ## Final boss

-You may wonder if there is an `signal-emitB`, there should be a `signal-emitA`.
+You may wonder if there is an `signal-emitb`, there should be a `signal-emitA`.
 Sorry, there is no such `signal-emitA`.

 However, an `signal-emit` is indeed existed.
 The `B` stands for blocking.
 It means when the signal is emitted, it blocks the calling function, works through all functions stored in the signal first.
 And continue the original function afterward.